Sunderfield/ultimate-todoist-sync-for-obsidian-experiment/README.md

 - [1] Supports the following emojis: 📅, 📆, 🗓, 🗓️
 - [2] Keep in mind that very urgent is the priority 1 on clients.
 So, the priority 1 in the client corresponds to the number 4 here (Because that's how the official API of Todoist is designed.).
 - [3] Supports the following emojis: ⏰, ⏲
+- [4] On the original plugin, this tag was `#todoist`, but on this fork was changed to avoid conflicts.

 </details>